Skip to contents

 ))

-#> I think this function is not worth a second of my attention.
-Having looked at the rest of the package, this does not come as a surprise.
+#> I think this function comes in handy.
+Having looked at the rest of the package, this is quite surprising.

 cli::pluralize("This function is worth exactly {pal::cli_no_lgl(cnd)} second of my time.")

-#> This function is worth exactly no second of my time.
+#> This function is worth exactly 1 second of my time.